KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 The current, most practical method for cryptocurrency exchange requires the use of centralized exchange services.

 These centralized solutions require vouchers to perform the exchange, wherein the user sends their funds into the care of a corporate entity and receives "I Owe You" (IOU) statements in return.
-The user then uses these IOUs to trade within a controlled environment and, when finished, returns their IOUs to the corporate entity for reimbursement.
+The user then trades these IOUs within a controlled environment and, when finished, returns their IOUs to the corporate entity for reimbursement.

 Centralized exchanges carry great risk.
 Among many dangers present in this system, users are under the constant risk of their assets being stolen either by an inside theft or an outside hack.
 Furthermore, the operators of centralized exchanges are under intense legal and social pressure, as the operators are responsible both for the safety of thousands of users' funds and for the users' behaviors on their platforms.

 To eliminate such dangers and limitations requires the creation of a decentralized alternative, wherein either the entity holding the funds during the trading process is not centralized, or the users are allowed to trade directly without middleman involvement.

-### The Beginnings and Travails of Decentralized Exchanges
+#### The Concept and Shortcomings of a Normal Decentralized Exchange

 A decentralized exchange (DEX) allows users to trade funds within an environment that is at least partially decentralized.

 Decentralization of an exchange can take many forms.
-For example, in 2014 Komodo began one of the earliest instances of a decentralized exchange, called "The MultiGateway."
+For example, in 2014 Komodo developers began one of the earliest instances of a decentralized exchange, called "InstantDEX."

 In this DEX, users sent their blockchain coins not to a centralized entity, but rather to a decentralized "gateway."
 The gateway was owned and controlled by several cooperating entities who were chosen from the online community.
 The gateway automatically distributed IOUs (called "proxy tokens") to the users, who then traded within the partially decentralized environment.